felixnewberry/basis_reduction/README.md

 # Low-Fidelity-Design

-Contains the code neccessary to carry out low-fidelty design, as described in paper:
+Contains the code neccessary for stochastic model reduction, as described in paper:

 # Code common to each numerical example
 %1. mat_id_files